 Tibet Justice Center Board of Directors

 Iona Liddell, Executive Director (UK - Edinburgh), joined TJC as executive director in September 2012.
 She brings a background in human rights campaigning, advocacy and research relating to Tibet, and to human rights defenders more broadly.
-Prior to joining TJC, Iona was in Nepal for two and a half years working as a human rights advocacy officer for Peace Brigades International Nepal, and is currently on their advisory board.
+Prior to joining TJC, Iona was in Nepal for two and a half years working as a human rights advocacy officer for Peace Brigades International Nepal.
 Iona specialized in forced migration during her academic degrees and worked for UNHCR in Bangladesh.
 Iona was also a board member of SFT UK from 2006 – 2008 and is a member of the Cross Party Group on Tibet in the Scottish Parliament, which she co-founded in 2003.

 Robert D. Sloane, President (US - Boston), is professor of law at Boston University School of Law, where his research and teaching focus on international law.
 After graduating from Yale Law School in 2000, he worked for Tibet Justice Center under the auspices of Yale's Robert L. Bernstein Fellowship in International Human Rights; clerked for Judge Robert D. Sack of the United States Court of Appeals for the Second Circuit and for Judge Gerard E. Lynch of the United States District Court for the Southern District of New York (now of the Second Circuit); practiced international law at Debevoise & Plimpton; and served as a Visiting Lecturer-in-Law at Yale Law School and an Associate-in-Law at Columbia Law School.
 In 2007, he received a high-level diploma in public international law from The Hague Academy of International Law.
 Prior to and since joining the Board, he has been involved with the Center's fact-finding research and reporting, asylum work, and U.N. advocacy.